Compact Hermitian Young Projection Operators: Conclusion outlook

 To simply list the irreducible multiplets in $\Pow{m}$, Young's procedure forms descendant tableaux of those representing the irreducibles contained in $\Pow{(m-1)}$, portraying an iterative procedure of ``adding a particle'' in each step.

-To parallel this in terms of projection operators and the associated subspaces (i.e. to implement eq.~\eqref{eq:SpanSubspaces2} which represents the general case of the summation relations collected in Fig.~\ref{fig:hierarchy-4}) --as one needs to do to actually perform calculations in physics applications-- we have established that one needs Hermitian versions of these Young projection operators as those constructed earlier by Keppeler and Sjödahl~\cite{Keppeler:2013yla}.
+To parallel this in terms of projection operators and the associated subspaces (i.e. to implement eq.~\eqref{eq:SpanSubspaces2} which represents the general case of the summation relations collected in Fig.~\ref{fig:hierarchy-4}) -- as one needs to do to actually perform calculations in physics applications -- we have established that one needs Hermitian versions of these projection operators as those constructed earlier by Keppeler and Sjödahl~\cite{Keppeler:2013yla}.
 This sets the backdrop for the remaining developments.

 \item Having motivated the necessity for Hermitian Young projection operators, we are faced with the fact that the KS algorithm quickly becomes unwieldy -- the iterative procedures are computationally expensive and produce long expressions (Fig.~\ref{fig:MOLDAdvantage}).
-We have earlier presented simplification rules~\cite{AlcockZeilinger2016SimplificationRules} to distill these down to more compact expressions, but that does not alleviate the computational cost.
+We have earlier presented simplification rules~\cite{Alcock-Zeilinger:2016bss} to distill these down to more compact expressions, but that does not alleviate the computational cost.

 To address this issue, we have provided a new algorithm based on the Measure Of Lexical Disorder (MOLD) of a tableau in sec.~\ref{sec:MOLD} that drastically reduces the calculational footprint of the procedure compared to the KS method.
+It should be noted that the normalized operators constructed using the MOLD algorithm are equal to the KS-operators (as is evident from the proof given in appendix~\ref{sec:Proofs}) and thus inherit all properties of the KS-operators: idempotency, mutual orthogonality and completeness for all values of $m$.

-This algorithm almost completely incorporates the simplifications of~\cite{AlcockZeilinger2016SimplificationRules} at vastly reduced calculational cost (only isolated cases of MOLD-operators still allow for further simplification with the tools presented in~\cite{AlcockZeilinger2016SimplificationRules}).
+The MOLD algorithm almost completely incorporates the simplifications of~\cite{Alcock-Zeilinger:2016bss} at vastly reduced calculational cost (only isolated cases of MOLD-operators still allow for further simplification with the tools presented in~\cite{Alcock-Zeilinger:2016bss}).
 All the algorithms are eminently suited for implementation in symbolic algebra programs: all our explorations and examples have been generated in \emph{Mathematica}.

 In particular, the operators shown in Fig.~\ref{fig:MOLDAdvantage} were generated in \emph{Mathematica}: the operator on the top was constructed using the KS-Theorem, while the operator on the bottom resulted from the MOLD-construction.
 The automated calculation was significantly improved with the MOLD-algorithm, as the MOLD-operator in Fig.~\ref{fig:MOLDAdvantage} was obtained approximately $18600$ times faster than the KS-equivalent on a modern laptop -- an improvement of $4$ orders of magnitude.